Daily swim distances: what to expect at UltraSwim 33.3

 Day 1

 Is the ice-breaker.
-Our goal is to always break down the first day’s distance into two separate swims 5km or less.
+Our goal is to always break down the first day’s distance into two separate swims usually of 5km or less.
 This gets a good chunk of the swimming out of the way and leaves you ready for what lies ahead.
 There is a break of what might be as little as 15 minutes for the slower swimmers, or as much as 1.5 hours for the fastest.
 So just consider it like a full refuel and feedstation stop whichever you are.

 Day 2